sensu/sensu-docs/content/sensu-go/6.0/platforms.md

 ### Linux

-Sensu binary-only distributions for Linux are available for these architectures and formats:
+Sensu binary-only distributions for Linux are available for the architectures listed in the table below.

+{{% notice note %}}
+**NOTE**: The  Linux `amd64`, `arm64`, and `ppc64le` binary distributions include the agent, backend, and sensuctl CLI.
+Binaries for all other Linux architectures include only the Sensu agent and sensuctl CLI.
+{{% /notice %}}

 <table>
 <thead>